nathanganFR/Nathan_BSE_Portfolio/index.md

 ### Challenges
-There were many challenges during this process.
-Making sure the best place to put the motor for wheels and wireing.
-Because the original project toke a lot of avaliable space and pins for wireing, so alot of times modification is hard because it is make change on the things you already have done and worked well.
-But for the future use, planing is really important for updates.
-So I have to try different ways to fit the motor and wheels.
+There were many challenges during this process, such as determining the best location for the motor and wiring for the wheels.
+The original project took up a lot of available space and pins for wiring, so modifications were often difficult because it required changing things that had already been done and worked well.
+However, for future updates, planning is crucial.
+I had to try different methods to fit the motor and wheels properly.
-At the same time, three wheel system did not work well with the combine of robotic arm, the major problem is that three wheel is not enough to balance the robotic arm, the result is when I command the car to move forward, the car did not goes in to stright line, what I did is that I ask Vrinda to buy one extra wheel for me, after the new wheels arrivied and put on the original base, the balance problem no longer exist.
+At the same time, the three-wheel system didn’t work well in combination with the robotic arm.
+The main issue was that three wheels were not enough to balance the robotic arm.
+As a result, when I commanded the car to move forward, it didn’t go in a straight line.
+What I did was ask Vrinda to buy an extra wheel for me.
+After the new wheel arrived and was added to the original base, the balance issue was resolved.
 ### Next Steps
 My next steps are to make more friends and help others.